trhgquan/Fororum/readme.md

 ## 3. Setting up

-Now you need to configure your .env file, so these code can works!
+Now you need to configure Fororum, so these code can works!

-- First of all, create a new database.
+### - First of all, create a new database.

-- Then, in the .env.example file, make some changes on these lines:
+### - Then, in the .env.example file, make some changes on these lines:

     ```
     DB_HOST=127.0.0.1   // to your database host